Change is in the air and spring is on the way!

 "Metamorphosis", 9x12 mixed media painting on Fabriano 140lb watercolour paper.

-Already the days are getting longer here in central/eastern Canada.
+Already the sun shines a bit more brightly here in eastern Canada.
 The ground is still covered with a thick blanket of snow and the rinks and rivers are frozen solid.

 But change is in the air.
 It might not be visible yet, but it is felt as the days lengthen, and the daily temperatures rise if only slightly.